ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

 .. warning::

    Support for external barometers was released with Copter-3.6.
-The instructions below have been verified for the Drotek MS5611 barometer but the Adafruit BMP280 has not been verified to work.
+The instructions below have been verified for the Drotek MS5611 and BMP280 types.

 .. image:: ../../../images/baro-top-image.png
     :width: 450px